 Stress, especially in the time we now live in, is unavoidable and the detrimental impact of stress will be experienced by all of us at some point in our lives.
-The impact that stress has on our health, resiliency and immune function has been firmly established in scientific and medical research.
+The impact that stress has on our health, resiliency, and immune function has been firmly established in scientific and medical research.
 It is estimated that nearly 75-90% of the diseases prevalent in modern society today are connected to the stress mechanisms of our bodies being overtaxed long-term.
 This stress price tag should cause immense sticker shock!
 Chronic, unrelenting stress causes excess cortisol, the primary stress hormone to be secreted in our bodies.
-Chronic stress and excess cortisol depletes immune reserves, making us more susceptible to infections.
+Chronic stress and excess cortisol deplete immune reserves, making us more susceptible to infections.

 One of the most important interventions to reduce our risk for disease is to support our health from a body, mind, and spirit perspective, realizing that “everything affects everything”.

 HEALTHY LIFESTYLE PRACTICES TO STRENGTHEN YOUR IMMUNE SYSTEM

 In many ways, our perception of and our response to stressors is what determines the “stress price tag” our bodies will pay.
 The following practices can help reprogram our body, mind, and spirit to reduce the “stress price tag”:

 - Spiritual Practices-prayer, meditation to focus your thoughts and find peace of mind

 - Gratitude Journal-reframe negative thoughts and focus on those things you are grateful for.

 Eating to reduce inflammation and balance your immune system (gut restoration) should be personalized for you by a trained nutrition professional for optimal results.
 Overall recommendations that form the foundation of a healthy eating plan for everyone are as follows: